sfera-labs/exo-sense-pi-kernel-module/README.md

     arecord -D plughw:1 -c1 -r 48000 -f S32_LE -t wav -V mono -v rec.wav

-You can add software volume control with alsamixer; to this end, copy the `asoundrc` to `~/.asoundrc`:
+You can add software volume control with alsamixer; to this end, copy the `asoundrc` file from this repo to `~/.asoundrc`:

     cp asoundrc ~/.asoundrc